oliver408i/Securly-Marriage-Bot/README.md

 # Securly's Marriage Bot
-A bot inspired by the acutal Marriage Bot
+A discord bot inspired by the acutal Marriage Bot
 ## About The Bot
 Bascically it does fake marriages.
 It is also very fun lol.